v-julia/alignment_of_orfs/README.md

                         length will not be included in the final dataset

   -max   <int>          Maximal length of sequence.
 Sequences longer than max
-                        length will not be included in the final dataset
+                        length will not be included in the final dataset -features   <str>     Maximal length of sequence.
+Sequences longer than max length will not be included in the final dataset